Error message

 Know the pros and cons before choosing your commercial greenhouse covering

-Choosing a greenhouse covering is an important decision for a grower and depends on a number of factors including durability, climate, light transmission and cost-efficiency.
-The most common materials used to cover greenhouses include glass, acrylic, poly film and polycarbonate, all of which come with varying advantages depending on what a grower is looking to get out of their covering.
+Choosing a greenhouse covering is an important decision for a grower and depends on a number of factors including durability, climate, light transmission, and cost-efficiency.
+The most common greenhouse glazing materials used to cover greenhouses include glass, acrylic, poly film, and polycarbonate, all of which come with varying advantages depending on what a grower is looking to get out of their covering.

-Here is a look at each type of greenhouse covering:
+Here is a look at each type of cover material for greenhouse:

 Glass